activist-org/activist/services/filescan/README.md

   docker run --rm -p 9101:9101 filescan-service
   ```
   The service listens on port 9101.
 Use `-d` to run in the background.

+When exercising full backend ↔ filescan integration locally, you will typically run the service as part of the main stack rather than as an ad‑hoc container.
+From the project root, use the `docker compose ... -f docker-compose.yml -f docker-compose.filescan_integration.yml ...` commands documented in **[INTEGRATION_NOTES.md](./INTEGRATION_NOTES.md)** so that:

+- The backend can reach filescan at `http://filescan:9101/scan`.
+- The internal security events endpoint (`POST /internal/security-events`) is available to receive events from filescan.

 ## Endpoints